shawnbrown/datatest/docs/tutorial/introduction.rst

 Data Handling Tools
 *******************

-Datatest also provides a few utilities for handling data:
+Datatest also provides utilities for other kinds of data handling:

 :class:`working_directory`
     Context manager and decorator to temporarily set a working